Sorry You Couldn't Make It

 Sorry You Couldn't Make It is a studio album by American musician and producer Swamp Dogg.
-It was released on March 6, 2020 via Joyful Noise Recordings in partnership with Pioneer Works Press.
-Recording sessions took place at Sound Emporium in Nashville.
-It features contributions from John Prine, Justin Vernon, Jenny Lewis, and Ryan Olson among others.
-The duet sung between Swamp Dogg and John Prine appearing at the end of the album ("Please Let Me Go Round Again") is one of John Prine's final in-studio recording sessions.
-Swamp Dogg had known Prine since 1972, when he covered the country singer's ballad "Sam Stone" on his album third LP Cuffed, Collared & Tagged.
+It was released on March 6, 2020, via Joyful Noise Recordings in partnership with Pioneer Works Press.
+The recording sessions took place at Sound Emporium in Nashville.
+It was contributed to by John Prine, Justin Vernon, Jenny Lewis, and Ryan Olson, among others.